PDrifting/CBookDraft/book.markdown

 2. general variable use
 3. using a portion of the C Standard Library to access Functions for output
 4. showing how to use various output specifiers
-5. examples on how they can be used to left justify data
+5. examples of how they can be used to left justify data
 6. setup of function main.

 ```C